ramkillnani/Project-Giant-Cock/Assets/Notes/ReadMe.txt

 When adding this project from GitHub, the terrain may not be displayed correctly.
 To fix, click the terrain copy and reset "LB_Terrain_2", set layers to Layer_6 (only layer6 works for URP) and then press the init button.
 Tessellation values will need to be re-set

 If Tessellation is being spastic (such as the tessellation being spread out way too much), make sure there are bumps or hills in the terrain to force the tessellation quality.

+This game uses Quixel megascans.
+It is free under 200k per year for Unity, but double check for release.

+TODO: Map vegetation engine wind speed to buto fog speed (can find this in the Buto fog volume override - Volume Noise Rendering / Wind Speed)
+TODO: